chaoDylan2025/GVSU-CIS350-UnrealPlat/docs/software_requirements_specification_final.md

 ### Player feature

-21. The player shall be able to move mid air.
+21. The player shall be able to move midair.
 22. The player shall have animations play correctly that reflect their current action.
 23. The player shall not clip into walls when they dash.
 24. The player character shall fit in the environment theme.